JuliusTechCo/JuliusGraph/README.md

 Our tutorials are available in two formats:

-- As interactive jupyter notebooks hosted on a jupyterhub server.
-It is the best format for you to learn and experiment with Julius Graph Engine.
-To gain access to these online tutorial notebooks, you need to follow the instructions below to [register for developer access](https://github.com/JuliusTechCo/JuliusGraph#register-for-developer-access), it only takes a minute to register and it is free!
+- As interactive jupyter notebooks hosted in our development environment.
+It is the best format for you to learn and experiment with graph computing interactively.
+To gain access to these online tutorials notebooks, please follow the instructions below to [register for developer access](https://github.com/JuliusTechCo/JuliusGraph#register-for-developer-access), it only takes a minute to register and it is free!

-- As static HTML pages, which show the entire source code and results, but they are not interactive.
-If you want to read about Julius Graph Engine and its capabilities without register for developer access, please click [here](https://JuliusTechCo.github.io/JuliusGraph/dev/) to read the tutorials in HTML format.
+- As static HTML pages, which contains the same description, source code and results as the notebooks, but they are not interactive.
+If you want to read about Julius Graph Engine and its capabilities without register for developer access, please click [here](https://JuliusTechCo.github.io/JuliusGraph/dev/) to access the tutorials in HTML format.
 The HTML is also a good format to share with your colleagues or fellow developers.

 ## Register for Developer Access

-Requesting developer access is super easy and should not take more than a minute.
-Please, proceed to this [link](https://backendgraph.com/user/signup).
-The web site use Google authentication, if you are already logged in with your Google account, you will be prompted with some auto-populated
+Register for developer access is super easy and it only takes a minute.
+Please proceed to this [link](https://backendgraph.com/user/signup).
+The web site uses Google authentication, if you are already logged in with your Google account, you will be prompted with some auto-populated fields:
-fields:

 <p align="center">
   <img width=50% src="assets/signup_1.png">